SumiranRai/Project-Accujournal/README.md

 On a sidenote, if you would like to know more about the project, I have attached a PROJECT REPORT of Accujournal.
 You are gladly welcome to give a look at it.

-[Technologies used - Python for backend, web scraping, collecting data and building the search engine, MongoDB as a database for storing data, Django as the web framework and HTML, CSS, SCSS, Javascript for building the frontend.
+[Technologies used - Python (including various libraries) for backend, web scraping, collecting data, authentication, password encryption and building the search engine, MongoDB as a database for storing data, Django as the web framework and HTML, CSS, SCSS, Javascript for building the frontend.
 Hosted on campus LAN using system's IP address.]

 Thank you very much.